For benefits information, please call Customer Service at the number listed on your BCBSNM member ID card.

-Even if you haven't received your BCBSNM member ID card, you should have received a new member welcome letter within days of your enrollment being completed.
+Even if you haven't received your BCBSNM member ID card, you should have received a new member welcome letter shortly after your enrollment has been completed.

 Your member identification and group numbers listed on your welcome letter can be used by the pharmacy to verify your benefits.
-You will need to pay your first premium payment before you can use your prescription benefits.
+You will need to pay your first premium payment and confirm tat your coverage has begun before you can use your prescription benefits.

 Your member ID cards will only have the primary subscriber's name on them, but they can be used by all the dependents (in this case your spouse) enrolled under your policy.

-Within days of your application being accepted, you will receive a welcome letter from BCBSNM that includes your member identification number and group number.
+Within a few days of your application being accepted and your first payment being received, you will get a welcome letter from BCBSNM that includes your member identification number and group number.
 This information can be used by providers and pharmacies to verify your coverage until you get your member ID card.
 Your ID card will be sent separately soon after.

-Your policy information is available through your Blue Access for Members account once your plan is in effect.
+However, your policy information is available through your Blue Access for Members account as soon as your plan goes into effect.

 Members can receive Explanation of Benefits (EOB) statements in Spanish.
 If you would like to receive available Spanish communications, you can log in to your Blue Access for Members account, go to the Settings tab and choose Preferences.
 You can also call the customer service number listed on your member ID card.
 Customer Service will record your preference.